-You’ve Never Seen Anything Like This Massive Mine In New Mexico That Swallowed An Entire Town
+You’ve Never Seen Anything Like The Santa Rita Mine In New Mexico That Swallowed An Entire Town

 You’ll find the mine referred to as the Santa Rita Mine, the Santa Rita del Cobre Mine, and also the Chino Mine.
 This one hole in the ground has more monikers than a character in a Russian novel.
 Thankfully, the new owners (Freeport-McMoRan) that bought the mine in 2007 didn’t feel obliged to slap their name on it as well.
 However, they did reopen the mine in 2011.